c3y1huang/caasp-e2e/README.md

 # Write Tests
 ## Cluster Access
-Use `cluster access from` in each test *Feature* to specify the kubernetes configuration file.
+Use `cluster access from` in each test *Feature* to specify the kubernetes configuration file path.
 For example
 ```
+Background:
     cluster access from "../cluster/cluster_1/admin.conf"
 ```

 ## JSON file
-Tests can take JSON files and with uses of dot notation in tests to retrieve the variables.
+Tests can take JSON files and with uses of `.` notation in tests to retrieve the variables.
 This is perticulary useful when you have pre-existing cluster.

 For example:
 ```